StringManolo/SIMPLE/README.md

 ES6 module exporting a function to generate c++ code from SIMPLE expressions.

 ### SIMPLE LANGUAGE:
-SIMPLE is a functional programming language where everything is a function or a function call.
+SIMPLE is a functional programming language where everything is going to be a function or a function call.